InsightSoftwareConsortium/itk-viewer/README.md

 ### Publish Steps

 1. In the branch that makes the modifications (or in another branch if you forgot) run `pnpm changeset`.
 Commit the changeset markdown file.
-1. Make a PR on `main` branch and merge.
-1. `release.yml` workflow sees there is a new changeset markdown file and creates a new `chore: update versions` PR.
+1. Make a PR on `main` branch and merge. `release.yml` workflow sees there is a new changeset markdown file and creates a new `chore: update versions` PR.
-1. When ready to publihs, merge the `chore: update version` PR on main and `release.yml` will publish new NPM packages.
+1. When ready to publish, merge the `chore: update version` PR on main and `release.yml` will publish new NPM packages.

 Recipe that was followed to setup changesets in this repo: